hackerb9/vv/README.md

 ## Todo

-* Handle VT340 specially so it doesn't change foreground/background colors.
+* Handle genuine VT340 specially so it doesn't change foreground/background colors.
 * Reconsider `v` (view just this image fullscreen) and `f` (fullscreen toggle) keys.
 Maybe should either be modal or not.
-May help to redefine `F` to always switch to fast mode and 'f' to always switch to fullscreen mode.
+May help to redefine `Enter` to always switch to fast mode and 'f' to always switch to fullscreen mode?
 * Allow file sortorder to be changed interactively instead of editing script. (modification/access time, natural sort).
 * Should not show pdf, odt, xls and other slow formats by default.
-* Prompt should be less verbose.
-Just a : for images, ellipses for video.
-  Maybe show succinct help only if a wrong key is hit.
+* Currently prompt is less verbose if the screen width is too short, but maybe that should always be the case and only show the succinct help only if a wrong key is hit.
 * Implement "-1" and "-w" to default to 1-for-1 and Wide view mode.
 * Consider using b9's feh key bindings.
 * Show a quick overview of all images in the directory.
 (Like lsix).